BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 A Passive special rule is one that takes effect regardless of other factors.
 They require no particular thought or effort to enact.
 For instance, a Troll is still terrifying even if it's not thinking about being scary at that moment.
 Passive special rules still take effect even if the model is under the influence of another ability that would render it unable to move, such as the Transfix Magical Power.
 Examples of Passive special rules include Terror and Ancient Evil.

 An Active special rule is one that requires the user to physically act, think or move.
 These special rules are not usable if the model in question is under the effect of another ability that renders it unable to move or act, such as the Transfix Magical Power.
-Examples of Active special rules include Ancient Enemies and RÃºmil's Swift Parry.
+Examples of Active special rules include Ancient Enemies and Rúmil's Swift Parry.

-#### ANCIENT ENEMIES (X)
+### ANCIENT ENEMIES (X)

 **ACTIVE**